Lingayat Wedding Rituals: Complete Veerashaiva Guide

 The Groom

+The vibhuti — three horizontal lines of sacred ash on the forehead — is the visual signature of the Lingayat community, and both bride and groom wear it throughout the wedding as a matter of cultural pride.
 The groom wears a dhoti-kurta in white or cream silk, with a silk shawl or angavastram draped over one shoulder.
 Like the bride, he wears his Ishtalinga and vibhuti markings.
 A turban or peta is common, particularly in North Karnataka Lingayat weddings.
-Modern Bangalore grooms may opt for a designer kurta-pyjama or even a sherwani for the reception while wearing traditional attire for the ceremony.
+From the receptions I have attended in Jayanagar and Basavanagudi, I notice that modern Bangalore grooms increasingly opt for a designer kurta-pyjama or even a sherwani for the reception while wearing traditional attire for the ceremony — a practical dual-look approach that honours both the community and personal style.

-North Karnataka vs Bangalore
+How Do North Karnataka and Bangalore Celebrations Differ?

-In Dharwad, Hubli, Belgaum (Belagavi), Gulbarga (Kalaburagi), and Bijapur (Vijayapura), Lingayat weddings tend to be larger, more traditional, and closely connected to the local matha (religious monastery).
-The head of the family's affiliated matha may be invited to bless the couple, lending significant spiritual authority to the occasion.
+North Karnataka Lingayat weddings are larger, more traditional, and closely tied to the local matha — guest counts of 1,000 to 3,000 are not unusual.
+In Dharwad, Hubli, Belgaum (Belagavi), Gulbarga (Kalaburagi), and Bijapur (Vijayapura), Lingayat weddings tend to be grand community events.
+The head of the family's affiliated matha may be invited to bless the couple — institutions like the Siddaganga Matha in Tumkur carry enormous spiritual authority among Lingayats and their endorsement lends significant weight to the occasion.

 The food reflects North Karnataka's distinctive culinary identity — Jolada Rotti (sorghum flatbread) is the staple, served with ennegai (stuffed brinjal), shenga chutney (peanut chutney), and hurali saaru (horsegram soup).
 The feast is often a sit-down pangat (row) meal rather than a buffet, with guests seated on the floor in long rows and served by family members.
+Lingayat caterers in Bangalore who specialise in authentic North Karnataka meals charge ₹600 – ₹1,200 per plate for a traditional spread, while those offering a hybrid menu with both North Karnataka staples and multi-cuisine buffet items typically charge ₹1,000 – ₹1,800 per plate.

 In an industry where 4.6 million weddings happen during peak season, the scale of North Karnataka Lingayat weddings is often substantial — 1,000 to 3,000 guests is not unusual, and the celebration may span two days with separate events for the ceremony, reception, and family meals.